FarrellDay/miceRanger/cran-comments.md

 ## Changes
-* Ability to specify imputation method by variable
+* Ability to specify imputation method by variable.
+* Ability to specify predictors for each variable.
-* created unit tests with testthat
+* Created unit tests with testthat.
+* Added BugReports and URL to DESCRIPTION.